Voting And Elections Divide Republicans And Democrats Like Little Else. Here's Why

 Bitter lessons

-The parties today have arrived at this moment after years of what they'd argue were bad experiences with elections at the hands of their opponents.
+The parties today have arrived at this moment after years of what they would argue were bad experiences with elections at the hands of their opponents.

 Republicans, among other things, sometimes point to what they believe was cheating in the 1960 presidential race.
 Alleged Democratic chicanery, in this telling, threw the results to John F. Kennedy and cost the race for Richard Nixon.

-Fraudulent IDs, undocumented immigrants voting, people being "bused in" on Election Day — these remain consistent themes when Republicans talk about elections.
+Fraudulent IDs, undocumented immigrants voting, people being "bused in" on Election Day remain consistent themes when Republicans talk about elections.

 Democrats look to the decades of Jim Crow discrimination that kept many black voters out of elections.

 More recently, they look at the Supreme Court's 2000 decision that handed the outcome of that election to George W. Bush over Al Gore.
-The court halted the counting of ballots Democrats argued could have changed Florida's results, swinging the state to Gore.
+The court halted the counting of ballots that Democrats argued could have changed Florida's results, swinging the state to Gore.

 Abrams' group perceives what it calls a deliberate campaign by the establishment to purge Georgia voter rolls of mainly black or Democratic voters.